happygoals/takeaways/index.md

 ### Quick start

-1. Use the search bar on the top
+1. Use the search bar on the top and input the topic title or keywords.
-2. Input the topic title or keywords
+2. Find the course name on the left side navigation bar.

-## About the template of the documents
+## Template of the documents
-This template is from Just the Docs and it is &copy; 2017-2019 by [Patrick Marsceill](http://patrickmarsceill.com).
+This template is from Just the Docs, a documentation theme for Jekyll and it is &copy; 2017-2019 by [Patrick Marsceill](http://patrickmarsceill.com).